This Sausage Lasagne is absolutely bursting with flavour! It’s the easy and delicious twist on a classic lasagne that you never knew you needed.

 For another delicious lasagne recipe check out my Epic Vegetable Lasagne or Classic Lasagne!

-Alrighty, let’s tuck into the full sausage fennel lasagne recipe!
+Alrighty, let’s tuck into the full recipe for this sausage lasagne shall we?!

 How to make Sausage and Fennel Lasagne (Full Recipe & Video)